Tourist Guide to Money in Uzbekistan: ATMs, Cards, Exchange

 The currency in Uzbekistan is the Uzbek So’m with code UZS.

 Persistent inflation in the country since its independence in 1991 has meant continuous devaluation of the currency.
-The largest denomination is 200.000 UZS (~17$) and practically nobody ever uses any coins.
+The largest denomination is 200.000 UZS (~17$) and nobody uses any coins.
 I didn’t see a single coin while in Uzbekistan.

 The most common banknotes are the 2.000, 10.000, and 20.000.
 Due to the recent introduction of the 200.000 notes, most Uzbeks haven’t seen one.
-I had more than a few suspicious stares when I paid with this banknote.
-Nonetheless, it never got rejected.

 Can you use you use your card in Uzbekistan?